Keyspan/beautiful-jekyll/aboutme.md

 subtitle: Timeline of me
 ---

 I am Yue Pan, currently Master student of Statistics in Rice University.
-This blog is beginning as a summary of my summer intern's projects, including introduction of basic NLP techniques and their implementations.
-Also I will continue to explore nlp when I finished the summary.
+This blog is beginning to summarize what I have explored for my summer's projects, including introduction of basic NLP techniques and their implementations.
+Also I am trying to continue exploring nlp when I finished the summary.
 I am looking for full-time jobs of Data Science.

 - E-mail: yp17@rice.edu
 - Tel: +1 281-857-4411